Analysts can perform process analysis to investigate a particular process behavior to:

 - Understand the entire process event chain, process parent-child relationships, and all associated events in a timeline view.

-- Analyze important process attributes, such as username, launch arguments, reputation, file status, signer, signature, and file path.
+- Analyze important process attributes, such as username, launch arguments, reputation, file status, signer, signature, risk score, and file path.

 The Analyze Process view provides a list of processes captured on hosts in a parent-child hierarchical format over a time range.
 The process tree is created from the tracking event type "Process event" where the action meta key is createProcess.
 The agent reports new events for the same createProcess if the following parameters change:

 - Child process filename

 - User name

 If the above parameters do not change, the event is reported only once every eight hours.

 When reviewing a host for malicious activity, there are a few key things to review while looking for malicious processes.